annotell/public-docs/docs-src/docs/dataset-exploration/uploading-predictions.md

     print(f"Request error: {e}. {msg}")
 ```

+**Special case: Segmentation datasets**

 Predictions groups connected to segmentation datasets require one extra parameter called `classMapping`.
-This is used to map the class names
+The mapping is used when
+calculating disagreement between predictions and annotations and will impact the sorting as well as how disagreements appear in the gallery.
-in the predictions to the class names in the annotations.
-The `classMapping` parameter is a list of dictionaries, where each dictionary
+The `classMapping` parameter is a list of dictionaries, where each dictionary contains the keys `annotated` and `predicted`.
+The `annotated`
-contains the keys `annotated` and `predicted`.
-The `annotated` key is the class name in the annotations, and the `predicted` key is the
+key is the class name in the annotations, and the `predicted` key is the class name in the predictions.
+`{"annotated": "oak", "predicted": "tree"}` if you have annotated different species of trees, but only predict wether it is a tree or not.

-class name in the predictions.
-All class names in the predictions and the annotations must be present in the class mappings, even if they
-don't need to be mapped.
+All class names in the predictions and the annotations must be present in the class mappings, even if they don't need to be mapped.
+In the
+annotations, non-segmented areas are labeled with the class name `_background`.

 ```python
 example_body = {